-The property in question is the former Great Escape store, approximately 30,000-square-foot in area, located on Northwest Highway, east of Main Street.
-The property is zoned "B-2" General Commercial.
-It is the petitioner's intent to locate a lounge with dancing on Friday and Saturday nights within a tenant suite at this location.
-The use is classified as a 'Drinking Place' per the Unified Development Ordinance and is a Special Use in the "B-2" district.
+- The property in question is the former Great Escape store, approximately 30,000-square-foot in area, located on Northwest Highway, east of Main Street. - The property is zoned "B-2" General Commercial. - In 2010, a SUP was granted to allow a lounge (Buzz Lounge) with dancing on Friday and Saturday nights within a tenant suite at this location.
+Buzz Lounge has since closed. - Iron Hand, LLC will be occupying the tenant space previously occupied by Buzz Lounge.
+However, a specific condition in the SUP approval requires a new SUP upon change in ownership - The use is classified as a 'Drinking Place' per the Unified Development Ordinance and is a Special Use in the "B-2" district.